-Children with sJIA will be given Tofidence once every 2 weeks through a drip in the vein (intravenous infusion) over one hour.
+Children with sJIA will be given Tocilizumab STADA once every 2 weeks through a drip in the vein (intravenous infusion) over one hour.

 Children with pJIA (aged 2 and over)

-The usual dose of Tofidence depends on your weight.
+The usual dose of Tocilizumab STADA depends on your weight.

 If you weigh less than 30 kg: the dose is 10 mg for every kilogram of body weight